I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsystemobjects3-geteventprocess.md

 <p> </p>

 ## -remarks
 <p>In kernel-mode debugging, the engine process ID for the virtual process representing the kernel is returned.</p>

 <p>For more information about processes, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558896">Threads and Processes</a>.
 For details about debugger engine events, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff552239">Monitoring Events</a>.</p>

-<p>In kernel-mode debugging, the engine process ID for the virtual process representing the kernel is returned.</p>

-<p>For more information about processes, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558896">Threads and Processes</a>.
-For details about debugger engine events, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff552239">Monitoring Events</a>.</p>